 - July 4 Thursday Independence Day

 We are governed by an appointed seven-member Board of Trustees that meets monthly.
-The meeting agendas and the meeting minutes are also available to view on our website.
+The meeting minutes are also available to view on our website.

 About Bangor Water

 Service provided to: Eddington, Bangor, Hampden, Hermon, Orrington, small parts of Clifton and Veazie, and to the Hampden Water District.

 Source of water: Floods Pond in Otis

 Metered accounts: 10,700